What Is a Nassau?

 Automatic Presses

 Presses trigger automatically when a player falls 2-down (or another agreed number) in any segment.
 No option to decline.
-Creates more action and higher stakes.
+Creates more action and a tighter match.

 Best for: Experienced players, competitive groups